Helly2010/Cloud-Computing-Project/README.md

 To create a migration revision: `alembic revision --autogenerate -m "your migration title"`

 To run the database migrations: `alembic upgrade head`

+To seed the database run: `python -m scripts.seed_db` on the api folder